ipython-contrib/jupyter_contrib_nbextensions/README.md

 Documentation for all maintained extensions can be found at [jupyter-contrib-nbextensions.readthedocs.io](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest)

-In the 4.x Jupyter repository, all extensions that are maintained and active have at least a  yaml file to allow them being configured using the [jupyter_nbextensions_configurator](https://github.com/Jupyter-contrib/jupyter_nbextensions_configurator) server extension, which is installed as a dependency of this package.
+All extensions that are maintained and active have at least a  yaml file to allow them being configured using the [jupyter_nbextensions_configurator](https://github.com/Jupyter-contrib/jupyter_nbextensions_configurator) server extension, which is installed as a dependency of this package.